-Operating expenses in profit or loss are presented as a combination of function and nature to conform with industry practice.
+Operating expenses in the Statement of Income and Comprehensive Income are presented as a combination of function and nature to conform with industry practice.
 Depletion and depreciation is presented on a separate line by its nature, while operating expenses and general and administrative expenses are presented on a functional basis.
 Significant expenses such as key management personnel's short-term employee benefits and stock-based compensation are presented by their nature in the notes to the financial statements.